 |Fight poverty in developing countries in partnership with people affected by globalisation.
 We campaign for human rights and against the root causes of global poverty, inequality and injustice.

 - Interpal is a designated terrorist organization by the United States.

 - In April 2016, it was revealed that the UK Department for International Development (DFID) stopped funding War on Want.

 - Due to its highly inflammatory activities against Israel, Jewish Human Rights Watch filed a formal complaint with the Charity Commission, claiming that there is “reason to believe that [War on Want] is working with terrorist organizations” and carrying out a campaign of “demonization of the state of Israel – that has no bearings on the objects of the charity.”

-- Regularly erases the context of Palestinian terror and utilizes demonizing rhetoric, accusing Israel of “war crimes,” “collective punishment,” and “colonialism,” as well as supporting a Palestinian “right of return.”
+- Regularly erases the context of Palestinian terror and utilizes demonizing rhetoric, accusing Israel of “apartheid,” “ethnic cleansing,” “war crimes,” “collective punishment,” and “colonialism,” as well as supporting a Palestinian “right of return.”

 - Maintains that the “illegal occupation of Palestine and oppression of the Palestinian people is one of the outstanding moral outrages of our day.”